 So, looking a the URLs, this is the parameter you’ll need to add to the URL: ?maintenancemode=true

 At the very least Microsoft has made the maintenance mode a lot better in the Modern experience – compare the screenshots and see the difference!

 Classic is a term for the publishing-based SharePoint user experience and infrastructure, that existed before the Modern experience.
 And well, while it continues to exist for the foreseeable future, it’s slowly turning into an old-school solution.
 Still required for a lot of different workloads and use cases, and relevant for a long time – but compared with Modern, it often acts, looks and feels old.

-The maintenance page for classic SharePoint publishing pages is useful, but not as polished as with Modern.
-See screenshot below.
+The maintenance page for classic SharePoint publishing pages is useful but not as polished as with Modern.
+See the screenshot below.

 And that’s it!
 Good luck fixing the issue that required you to google this solution in the first place! ;)

 - How to selectively remove items from an Azure blob storage container? - October 31, 2023

 - How to update application settings for (all of your) App Services and Azure Functions on Azure using az cli? - October 24, 2023

 - swa emulator throwing “✖ Could not connect to “http://localhost:7071″.
 Is the server up and running?”? - October 17, 2023